 Copenhagen, Friday 11 December

 The science of climate change is unambiguous with increasing burdens on the poorest people in the world, who are often hardest hit by weather catastrophes, desertification, and rising sea levels.
-Helping the most vulnerable countries and elements of societies, the
+Helping the most vulnerable countries and elements of societies, the Adaptation Fund (AF) was created to drive funds to help nations struggling with the consequences of climate change.
+Chair of the AF board, Jan Cedergren and the Vice-Chair Farrukh Iqbal Khan presented the work of the AF followed by an intense round of questions and answers.

 There were some concerns on how vulnerable communities can access funds, following rumours that allocated money go straight to corporations that operate within communities.
 The board stated that detailed reports are fed back to the AF, but I felt the answer given was vague.
 The World Bank is often mistrusted with the lack of transparency with the way finances are spent, yet the World Bank is responsible in handling the AF trust fund and system which then reports back to the AF board.

-“We do give emphasis mainly on our cooperation with the national strategies.
+Transparency is always a concern with directing funds to right places, however the board declared the use of funds is becoming more of a bottom-up, country-led approach, therefore making it easier for community leaders to use the money where they believe is best spent.
+The board said, “We do give emphasis mainly on our cooperation with the national strategies.
 Our strategic priorities are the basis on how to confront the situation in those countries and ameliorate the adaptation levels.
 But what we mostly take into account is the enhancement of capacity-building, transparency and financial assistance.”

 No comments: